sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 )
 ```

 The parameter `value="housepricemodel"` refers to the artifact name, which references the model that will be stored in AWS S3.
-It is vital that the name of this parameter matches the name that you defined in your yaml workflow.
+It is vital that the name of this parameter matches the name that you defined in your YAML workflow.

 Your code should resemble: